okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app/main/index.md

 ## Overview

 The [Okta Integration Network (OIN) Manager](https://oinmanager.okta.com) is a submission tool that is connected to your developer org where you test and develop your Okta integration.
-Use this tool to submit your SSO app integration for verification and publishing in the public OIN catalog.
+Use this tool to submit your SSO app integration for verification and publication on the OIN catalog.

 ### Protocols supported